2 For by it the elders obtained a good testimony.

 the elders obtained a good testimony.

 The “elders” here are Old Testament believers.
 The Holy Spirit commends them throughout chapter 11.
-Faith was no novelty in the New Testament because it was seen everywhere in the Old Testament.
-These are people by whom God bore witness that their faith overcame obstacles.
+Faith was no novelty in the New Testament, because it was seen everywhere in the Old Testament.
+These were people by whom God bore witness that their faith overcame obstacles.
 We see this faith throughout chapter 11.
 Those who operate by absolute faith in what God says always show that conviction in how they live their lives.
 People in the past obtained approval from God as the right way to live a believing life.

 God commends people who exercise faith in His Word.